Hanro50/Forgiac/README.md

 2) A swing installer GUI
 > Just something simple to show how far the installation has progressed.
 3) manifest.json and version.json generator
-> Mostly there to make it easier to redistribute it with a launcher.
+> Mostly there to make it easier to redistribute this library with a custom launcher that can decode version.jsons and version manifest files.

 ## Compatibility:
 1.12+ (Tested so far)